seastan/lotr-lcg-set-generator/README.md

 Below is a list of all supported rules:

+- `Prefix`: A **mandatory** filename preifx.
+It must start with:
+  `<either "Q" (normal mode) or "N" (nightmare mode)><two capital letters and/or number>.<one or two numbers><end of string, space or dash>`.
-- `Prefix`: Specify a custom filename prefix.
-For example: `Prefix: ALeP-Standalone-01` will result in a filename like `ALeP-Standalone-01-The-Scouring-of-the-Shire.o8d`.
+  For example, `Prefix: Q0B.19-Standalone-ALeP` will result in a filename like `Q0B.19-Standalone-ALeP-The-Scouring-of-the-Shire.o8d`.
-- `Sets`: Specify additional sets to be included.
+- `Sets`: Additional sets to be included.
 For example: `Sets: ALeP - Children of Eorl`.
-- `Encounter Sets`: Specify additional encounter sets to be included.
+- `Encounter Sets`: Additional encounter sets to be included.
 For example:
   `Encounter Sets: Journey in the Dark`.
-- `External XML`: links to external `set.xml` files (if those cards are not in the spreadsheet).
+- `External XML`: Links to external `set.xml` files (if those cards are not in the spreadsheet).
   For example: `External XML: https://raw.githubusercontent.com/seastan/Lord-of-the-Rings/master/o8g/Sets/The%20Road%20Darkens/set.xml`.
-- `Remove`: list of filters to select cards that need to be removed from the deck.
+- `Remove`: List of filters to select cards that need to be removed from the deck.
 For example:
   `Remove: Type:Campaign` (remove any cards with `Campaign` type from the normal deck).
-- `Second Quest Deck`, `Special`, `Second Special`, `Setup`, `Staging Setup`, and `Active Setup`: list of filters to select cards for that section.
+- `Second Quest Deck`, `Special`, `Second Special`, `Setup`, `Staging Setup`, and `Active Setup`:
+  List of filters to select cards for that section.
 For example: `Setup: Saruman; Grima; Brandywine Gate`.
-- `Player`: list of filters to select cards for `Hero`, `Ally`, `Attachment`, `Event`, and `Side Quest` sections (exact section is defined automatically).
+- `Player`: List of filters to select cards for `Hero`, `Ally`, `Attachment`, `Event`, and `Side Quest` sections (exact section is defined automatically).
 For example: `Player: Frodo Baggins`.

 Order of rules is important.
 For example: